two students walking outside a building on campus

 MSW Admissions-International Students

-International students should contact the Office of International Programs with any questions regarding the university application process, English language proficiency requirement or immigration-related inquiries.
+International students should contact the Office of International Admissions with any questions regarding the university application process, English language proficiency requirement or immigration-related inquiries.
 The need to take English courses may delay an applicant’s start in or extend the length of the MSW program.

 MSW Application Procedures